Foot School TV

 Foot School TV (formerly TFOU TV) was a Luxembourgish-French television channel owned by the Luxembourgish company Premium2Home (P2H), with offices in Paris.
 It was originally launched as TFOU TV by TF1 on 23 April 2003, and was available on multichannel television platforms like TPS, Orange TV, Club Internet and Freebox TV.
-On 29 February 2008, the channel was relaunched as Foot School TV, before it was shut down in 2013.
+On 29 February 2008, the channel was relaunched as Foot School TV, before it was shut down on 20 August 2013.